Rowing Basics

 Sweep Rowing at BIACSweep Rowing

-Most sweep rowers practice in boats with four or 8 rowers, plus a coxswain to steer (these are denoted as 4+ and 8+; the + indicates the coxswain).
+Most sweep rowers practice in boats with four or eight rowers, plus a coxswain to steer (these are denoted as 4+ and 8+; the + indicates the presence of a coxswain).
+BIAC also has boats for two rowers.
+These are called pairs and are designated as 2- (indicating the absence of a coxswain.)

-The rowing machines (ergometers) seen in health clubs are great for practicing correct rowing motion and for physical conditioning, but give no sense of the balance, timing, or synchronized oar bladework required on the water.
+The rowing machines (ergometers, aka ergs) seen in health clubs are great for practicing correct rowing motion and for physical conditioning, but give no sense of the balance, timing, or synchronized oar bladework required on the water.
 This is a sport that demands both individual and team excellence.

-At BIAC, rowers take turns serving as coxswains (or simply coxes).
+During practices, rowers take turns serving as coxes.
 First-timers should read our guide to coxing: Coxing 101.

 Clothing for Rowing (and Paddling)